George and Michel Tanielian: Investigation, capture and sentence

 The killings frightened the local population, and the authorities had huge difficulties with the case, as the culprits did not leave any kind of reliable forensic evidence or fingerprints behind.
 Agents from the Information Branch dressed up as taxi drivers in effort to capture the killers in the act, but without success.
 One agent managed to engage the brothers, but both of them fled before he could do anything.

 Shortly after Deeb's death, however, investigators got a clue - the deceased's phone was recently used.
 The call was traced to al-Nabaa, and the police learned that it was being used by a minor, whose father said that he had bought it from a man named George Tanielian.
-All five of the brothers were arrested in suspicion, as well as their mother being brought in for questioning.
+All five of the brothers were arrested in suspicion, with their mother being brought in for questioning.
 Eventually, the elder Michel cracked and confessed to the crimes, as well as two other attempted murders, with the participation of his brother George.
 The pair were charged before a military court, and subsequently sentenced to death.